officel/examples-terraform/README.md

-# examples-terraform
+# about

-Example usage of HashiCorp Terraform.
-How to, Learn, and more.
-It's a personal snippets.
+There are already many repositories for each cloud and provider of terraform.
+I decided to make this repository a collection of code snippets.
+This is a challenge to be updated weekly.